-The Appellate Group is headed by Andrew G. McBride – former law clerk to U.S. Supreme Court Justice Sandra Day O’Connor and Judge Robert H. Bork of the U.S. Court of Appeals for the D.C.
-Circuit, and Helgi C. Walker – former law clerk to U.S. Supreme Court Justice Clarence Thomas and Judge J. Harvie Wilkinson III of the U.S. Court of Appeals for the Fourth Circuit.
+The Appellate Group is headed by Andrew G. McBride, former law clerk to Supreme Court of the United States Justice Sandra Day O’Connor and Judge Robert H. Bork of the U.S. Court of Appeals for the D.C.
+Circuit.

 Mr. McBride regularly is recognized as a “Leading Lawyer” in Chambers USA for his “wealth of trial, appellate and Supreme Court experience” (2009) and for his “skills as a litigator” (2011).
 The Legal 500 US commends him for “leading many of the firm’s high-stakes representations in trial, appellate and Supreme Court cases,” and notes that clients praise him as a litigator who is “precise and effective” and who “matches understanding of the regulatory with a tenacity in federal court.”
 He has also been listed as one of “The Best Lawyers in America” in the area of Appellate Law.

 At the core of Wiley Rein’s appellate capabilities is a deep bench of appellate experts and former judicial clerks.
-In addition to firm founder and name partner, Bert W. Rein, who served as a law clerk to Justice John M. Harlan (1966-1967), and who provides guidance and expertise to the group, our litigators include more than 50 attorneys who have served as clerks in federal and state courts across the country and former U.S. Supreme Court clerks, among them:
+In addition to firm founder and name partner Bert W. Rein, who served as a law clerk to Justice John M. Harlan (1966-1967), and who provides guidance and expertise to the Group, our litigators include more than 50 attorneys who have served as clerks in federal and state courts across the country and former Supreme Court clerks, among them:

 - John E. Barry (Chief Justice Warren E. Burger (retired) and Justice Anthony M. Kennedy (1991-1992), and Chief Judge Levin H. Campbell, Chief Judge of the U.S. Court of Appeals for the First Circuit (1985-1986));